-Norbeck Montessori is a private preschool that employs approximately thirty-five full-time and part-time faculty and staff members.
-All of our Montessori teachers have Master's degrees in Montessori education and most of our assistants have college degrees.
-We are very proud to say that many of our faculty and staff members have been with us for over 15 years and several have been with us for over 30 years.
-Our faculty and staff members are carefully selected for their warm, friendly, and nurturing temperaments, not simply for their degrees and experiences.
-We know this is why so many of our faculty and staff come back home to their "Norbeck family" with their own preschool-aged children, grandchildren, and also to teach in our private school programs.
+Norbeck Montessori is a private preschool that employs approximately 35 full-time and part-time faculty and staff members.
+All of our Montessori teachers have Bachelor’s degrees and have received the Montessori Credential from an accredited Montessori Institute.
+We are very proud to say that many of our faculty and staff members have been with us for over 15 years, and several have been with us for over 30 years.
+Norbeck Montessori's faculty and staff members are carefully selected for their warm, friendly, and nurturing temperaments, not simply for their degrees and experiences.
+We know this is why so many of our faculty and staff come back home to their "Norbeck family" and enroll their own preschool-aged children, grandchildren, and also to teach in our private school programs.

 Our Lead Montessori Teachers

 Denis has been teaching at Norbeck Montessori for more than 18 years.
 He majored in Psychology at the University of Maryland in College Park, Maryland.
-While attending UMCP, Denis also played intermural soccer and worked at the Episcopal Center for Children as a counselor for children with emotional and behavioral problems.
+While attending UMCP, Denis also played intramural soccer and worked at the Episcopal Center for Children as a counselor for children with emotional and behavioral problems.
 Denis started working at Norbeck Montessori in 1997 as a teaching assistant in our Kindergarten classroom.
-Working here part time throughout his college career, Denis later became a full-time staff member after graduation.
+Working here part-time throughout his college career, Denis later became a full-time staff member after graduation.
 In 2007 he knew his passion was to teach Montessori and began his training to become a primary teacher and opened his own classroom the following school year.
-Three years ago Denis began running our Spanish Integration program where he leads lessons in Spanish for our youngsters as part of his Primary Montessori program.
+Three years ago Denis began running our Spanish Integration Program where he leads lessons in Spanish for our youngsters as part of his Primary Montessori program.
 Originally from Mexico, Denis brings his native Spanish speaking skills to the forefront.
-In addition to teaching in his Primary classroom, Denis also created and runs Norbeck’s Science Program, specifically developed for our Big K students.
+In addition to teaching in his Primary classroom, Denis also created and runs Norbeck’s science program, specifically developed for our Big K students.
 Over the past two years, Denis has been leading Early Childhood Education workshops at Montgomery College teaching math and science to local teachers and students.

 Our Transitional Two's Lead Teachers